A few days before Saint Nicholas Day

 « I didn’t even know for sure what was going on » shares Liubov, one of the grandmothers, still in shock.

-Novoluhanske is located on the contact line between the area controlled by Ukraine and the one controlled by separatists.
+Novoluhanske is located on the contact line between the area controlled by Ukraine and the one non-government controlled.
 Multiple rocket launcher systems just hit the village.
 More than 40 houses are destroyed in an instant.
 Eight people are injured, of which a 6 year-old girl.
 The school and the kindergarten are also hit but they were gladly empty, thanks to the preparation of Saint Nicholas Day.

 Their name is Valentina, Serhii, Liubov…